Superposition and higher-order spacing ratios in random matrix theory with application to complex systems: Acknowledgments

 \section{Acknowledgments}

-Author is greatful to M. S. Santhanam and Harshini Tekur for discussions at various stages of this paper.
+Authors are grateful to M. S. Santhanam, Harshini Tekur and Ravi Prakash for useful comments and discussions at various stages of this paper.
+UTB thanks Rukmani Bai and Hrushikesh Sable for helping in the numerical data.
 The results presented in the paper are based on the computations using {\it Mathematica 9} in Vikram-100, the 100TFLOP HPC Cluster at Physical Research Laboratory, Ahmedabad, India.